 Wellness Programs and Federal Regulations

-Whether you currently have a wellness program in place, or are considering implementing one, you should be aware of federal laws, such as the Affordable Care Act (ACA), the Americans with Disabilities Act (ADA) and the Genetic Information Non-Discrimination Act (GINA) that could impact your wellness program and its administration.
+Whether you currently have employee wellness programs in place or are considering implementing one, you should be aware of federal laws, such as the Affordable Care Act (ACA), the Americans with Disabilities Act (ADA) and the Genetic Information Non-Discrimination Act (GINA) that could impact your wellness program and its administration.
 Be on the lookout for a Smart HR blog in the new year specifically addressing wellness programs and compliance with these laws.

-Are You Seeking More Information About Employee Wellness Programs?
+Are You Seeking More Information About Employee Wellness Program Incentives

 Employee wellness programs are not one-size-fits-all.
 Care should be given to identifying programs that fit in an organization’s culture and achieve the desired outcome, whether it is improved employee morale, increased productivity, increased retention or reducing health expenses among others.
 Smart HR can play a key role in designing and managing your workplace wellness program by assessing wellness program options, providing guidance on advocating for the establishment of a program to achieve strategic objectives, developing employee communications about the program components to encourage and increase participation, evaluating the effectiveness of and making suggestions for improvements to existing programs and providing guidance to ensure your plan is in compliance with applicable employment laws.
 Call Smart HR today for more information.
 After all, what do you have to lose?
 Actually, a lot!